hbz/laser3/documentation/upgrade.md

 ### Localization

-Localization dependent logic should be managed by *de.laser.helper.LocaleUtils* to ensure consistent behavior.
+Localization dependent logic should be managed by *de.laser.utils.LocaleUtils* to ensure consistent behavior.

 ### Logging